FAQ

 Who can register?

-Any student in any major is welcome to enroll in the film studies program!
+Any student who is registered in a course of study leading to a Bachelor’s degree in any field is welcome to enroll in the film studies program!

 The film certificate is used as an interdisciplinary study.
 Film as a medium of communication has contributed and transmitted culture and language and can be used to both depict human experience and influence human behavior.
 As a result of the many ways in which film as an art form can be viewed, a film certificate can enhance interdisciplinary connections among Modern Languages, English, Sociology, Anthropology, Architecture, Visual Arts, Journalism, Broadcast Media, History, Area Studies and other departments.